310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% bubble Chiaki %}
 Oh, that sounds like the perfect hero crisis!
 I’m intrigued!
 But I’d rather you refrain from doing that for now!

-Because you see, as a final parting, we’re having a match between the graduates and underclassmen!
+For you see, as a final parting, we’re having a match between the graduates and underclassmen!

 We’re on a basketball court, after all!
 Doing nothing but eating snacks and chatting would be a little too sad, right?